Santiago Ramón y Cajal: Distinctions

 Ramón y Cajal received many prizes, distinctions, and societal memberships during his scientific career, including honorary doctorates in medicine from Cambridge University and Würzburg University and an honorary doctorate in philosophy from Clark University.
 In 1905, Cajal was named an honorary member of the American Association for Anatomy.
+Cajal crater on the Moon was named after him in 1973.

 The most famous distinction he was awarded was the Nobel Prize in Physiology or Medicine in 1906, together with the Italian scientist Camillo Golgi "in recognition of their work on the structure of the nervous system".
 This caused some controversy because Golgi, a staunch supporter of reticular theory, disagreed with Ramón y Cajal in his view of the neuron doctrine.
 Before Ramón y Cajal's work, Norwegian scientist Fridtjof Nansen had established the contiguous nature of nerve cells in his study of certain marine life, which Ramón y Cajal failed to cite.
 Ramón y Cajal was an International Member of both the United States National Academy of Sciences and the American Philosophical Society.